Alluxio/alluxio/docs/en/core-services/Caching.md

 When a user writes a new block, it is written to the top tier by default.
 If the top tier does not have enough free space, then the next tier is tried.
 If no space is found on all tiers, Alluxio frees up space for new data as its storage is designed to be volatile.
-Eviction will start attempting to evict blocks from the worker, based on the block annotation policy.
+Eviction will start attempting to evict blocks from the worker, based on the block annotation policy. [block annotation policies](#block-annotation-policies).
 If eviction cannot free up new space, then the write will fail.

+**Note:** The new eviction model is synchronous and is executed on behalf of the client that requires a free space for the block it is writing.
+This synchronized mode is not expected to incur performance hit as ordered list of blocks are always available with the help of block annotation policies.
+However, `alluxio.worker.tieredstore.free.ahead.bytes`(Default: 0) can be configured to free up more bytes than necessary per eviction attempt.

 The user can also specify the tier that the data will be written to via [configuration settings](#configuring-tiered-storage).